Nico Okaar wears a Stetson while piloting a star-ship. Cowboys didn't need to look up...

 When the Hope Cinematic Trailer was first released, a lot of people complained about how silly it was that both Jace Malcom and Darth Malgus survived relatively unharmed from having a grenade explode at point-blank range to the face.
 However, when you actually play as a trooper, you will quickly discover that this is a very clever case of gameplay and story integration.
 Since unless you vastly outclass your opponent, it is very rare that you can kill, or even significantly injure him/her with just a single sticky or plasma grenade.
 And considering that both of them are level 50 champions when you meet them, this is just a realistic portrayal (gameplay wise) of what happens when two veteran players fight each other in a PVP match.

-A very clever ploy done by the devs: the Senator that sponsors the PC Smuggler in their later chapters is named Senator Dodonna.
+A very clever ploy done by the devs: the Senator that sponsors the PC Smuggler in their later chapters (whom you can flirt your way into a casual relationship with, as a male smuggler) is named Senator Dodonna.
 She shares this last name with General Dodonna, the commander of Yavin IV during the Death Star's attack and Admiral Dodonna from the first Knights of the Old Republic.
-The general is one of the most famous and trusted commander's of the Rebellion, the Admiral was your party's backup in blowing up the Star Forge.
+The general is one of the most famous and trusted commanders of the Rebellion (in the EU he's even more important, having had a hand in designing the A-Wing), the Admiral was your party's backup in blowing up the Star Forge.
 The former is a traitor being manipulated by an Imperial Intelligence agent and one of the most bloodthirsty Imperial Admirals in the galaxy.
 A very nice way of catching well-studied Star Wars fans off guard.

 Inquisitor companion Khem Val favors the Cultural Artifacts gift category, which comes across as somewhat strange for how he's otherwise characterized.
 The thing is, however...most of the items in that gift category are ancient.
 And Khem Val is very much a Fish Out of Temporal Water.
 These cultural artifacts?
 They're some of the only things he still has to remind him of his own era.